Rhea Seehorn as 'Carol' in Pluribus

 Release date: 11 April 2025

-“Rich guy loses his big job, has liquidity problems, and turns to petty crime,” is about as apt a description of Your Friends & Neighbours there is, and it comes direct from the trailer.
-Things get out of hand quickly, though, as hedge-fund manager turned thief Coop (Jon Hamm) starts learning more about what goes on behind the scenes in rich peoples’ homes.
+“Rich guy loses his big job, has liquidity problems, and turns to petty crime,” is about as apt a description of Your Friends & Neighbours there is, and it comes directly from the trailer.
+Things get out of hand quickly, though, as hedge-fund manager turned thief Coop (Jon Hamm) starts learning more about what goes on behind the scenes in rich people’s homes.

-See, after losing his job, and needing to keep funding his, his ex-wife’s, and his kids’ lifestyle, Coop starts breaking into other rich peoples’ homes to take designer goods that, in all honesty, they probably don’t even remember they have.
+See, after losing his job and needing to support his ex-wife’s and their kids’ lifestyle, Coop starts breaking into other rich people’s homes to steal designer goods that, in all honesty, they probably don’t even remember they have.
 But complications always arise, and between a new relationship, maintaining old ones, keeping himself afloat and staying out of the police’s gaze, it’s clear the good times aren’t going to last forever.

 IMDB rating: 8.2